-- Describe the key aspects of religions, especially the people, stories and traditions that influence the beliefs and values of others.
+- a.
+Describe the key aspects of religions, especially the people, stories and traditions that influence the beliefs and values of others.
 They make connections between sacred texts and religion today. - b.
-Describe the variety of practices and ways of life in religions and understand how these stem from, and are closely connected to, beliefs and teachings.
-They handle questions about links between different religious beliefs, practices and ways of life. - Identify and begin to describe the similarities and differences within and between religions.
+Describe the variety of practices and ways of life in religions and understand how these stems from, and are closely connected to, beliefs and teachings.
+They handle questions about links between different religious beliefs, practices and ways of life. - dentify and begin to describe the similarities and differences within and between religions.
 Then make connections between different religious beliefs, festivals, worship and communities. - d.
 Investigate the significance of religion in the local, national and global communities.
-They handle questions about where faith is seen in the local community and the wider world. - Learning from religion: (AT2) Pupils should be taught to: - Reflect on what it means to belong to a faith community, communicating their own and others' responses.
-They make connections about belonging. - b.
-Respond to the challenges of commitment both in their own lives and within religious traditions, recognising how commitment to a religion is shown in a variety of ways.
-They learn to handle questions about their commitments and those of others.
+They handle questions about where faith is seen in the local community and the wider world.

 - e.
 Consider the meaning of a range of forms of religious expression, understand why they are important in religion, and note links between them.
 They handle questions about how people express their faith. - f.
-Describe and begin to understand religious and other responses to ultimate and ethical questions.
+Describe and begin to understand religion and other responses to ultimate and ethical questions.
 They make links between life's big questions and the varied answers people suggest. - g.
 Use specialist vocabulary in communicating their knowledge and understanding.
 They connect the words they are learning to topics like sacred text, festivals or founders and leaders. - h.
 Use and understand information about religions from a range of sources.
-They connect up what they learn in RE with the wider world. - c.
+They connect what they learn in RE with the wider world.

+- a.
+Reflect on what it means to belong to a faith community, communicating their own and others' responses.
+They make connections about belonging. - b.
+Respond to the challenges of commitment both in their own lives and within religious traditions, recognising how commitment to a religion is shown in a variety of ways.
+They learn to handle questions about their commitments and those of others. - c.
 Discuss their own and others' views of religious truth and belief, expressing their own ideas.
 They learn to handle questions about life and the universe around them. - d.
 Reflect on ideas of right and wrong and their own and others' responses to them.
 They make simple connections between beliefs and behaviour. - e.
 Reflect on sources of inspiration in their own and others' lives.
 They make links between their own 'heroes' and key spiritual leaders.